Govisümber Province: History

 In 1691, when the Manchurian emperior Enkh-Amgalan made Mongolia its tributary state and divided four Mongolian aimags and seven khoshuus, there was founded Borjigon khoshuu of Setsen khan aimag.

 In 1911, the name of the khoshuu was changed to Borjigon Setsen van khoshuu.

 In 1923, the name was changed to Otsol Sansar uuliin khoshuu.

 From 1931 onward, it was called Govisumber soum of the Töv aimag, Sumber soum of the Dornogovi aimag.

 From 1991 onward, it was called Choir City.

 From 1994 onward, it is called Govisumber aimag.

 Administrative subdivisions

+Demographics

+In 2020, the majority of the religion of the residents is Buddhism (90.3%) followed by Shamans (6.7%), Christianity (2.0%), Islam (0.4%) and other religions (0.6%).

+Economy

+In 2018, the province contributed to 0.29% of the total national GDP of Mongolia.

+Infrastructure

+The province has one general hospital, one family hospital, one district health center, four private hospitals, one health department, one medical supply organization and 10 pharmacies.
+In 2018, there were 71.1 hospital beds per 10,000 of its population.